Chasing the Total Eclipse

 "Trust me.
 It'll be worth it.
 Partial eclipses aren't the same."
 He smiled, and the car sped on.
 "Plus, you're gonna love this town."

-I wasn’t so sure—I had no concept of Idaho, excepting a vague idea that it was lousy with potatoes.
+I wasn't so sure—I had no concept of Idaho, excepting a vague idea that it was where potatoes originated.
 Our campground lay in the middle of said state in a town on the edge of the Sawtooth Wilderness, called Stanley—population sixty-three.

 The buildings in Stanley—the ice-creamery, the pizza parlor, the pubs, the post-office—were all built log-cabin-style with huge interlocking cedar beams; the largest of these was Redfish Lodge.
-It was a few miles from our campsite, settled on the edge of a huge glacier lake with green-blue waters, back-dropped by mountains, and served as the social gathering spot for miles around.
+It was a few miles from our campsite—settled on the edge of a massive glacier lake with green-blue waters and back-dropped by steep mountains—and served as the social gathering spot for miles around.

-The next morning, Troy woke me before the sun had even crested the ridge.
+The next morning, he woke me before the sun had even crested the ridge.
 It was below freezing outside of my double sleeping bag, even in the tent, yet he was as determined as a child on Christmas morning that I should rise, and now.
 I refused and burrowed deeper.
-He switched to bribery and promised me a lovely warm breakfast of biscuits and gravy at the Inn if I woke up.
-I relented.
+He switched to bribery and promised to buy me biscuits and gravy at the Inn if I woke up.

 There was a rumor that as many as 100,000 people might be coming into the little town to view what the Stanley locals had been referring to as the "Apoc-eclipse."
 As we drove in, RV's lined the main roads and streets, and cars were parked at every possible and impossible turn-off.
 We crept along cautiously as pedestrians crossed the clogged streets at random, still bleary-eyed with sleep, puffing their little clouds of breath before them.

-The eclipse was an agonizingly slow reveal.
+The eclipse was an agonizingly slow reveal after the intense buildup.
 At the back of the lawn, scientists buzzed around impressive looking telescopes, inviting those near them to take peeks at the golden sun that now boasted a black indent in its top corner.
-We could see flares on the surface of the sun through their massive lenses, putting our flimsy glasses to shame.
+We could see flares on the surface of the sun through their massive lenses, putting our free flimsy glasses to shame.

 11:20—the sun was a thumbnail.